paypal/nemo-runner/README.md

 ## Reporters

-Recommended reporters are `mochawesome` or `mocha-jenkins-reporter`. `nemo-runner` will automatically append grep/test file names to report names when using either of these.
+Recommended reporters are `mochawesome` or `mocha-jenkins-reporter`. `nemo-runner` will automatically append profile, grep, and test file names to report names when using any of these.

 ## How it works